 Common Types of Medical Malpractice

-In delayed diagnosis situations, you may have received an incorrect diagnosis at first, but you do eventually receive the correct diagnosis.
-Arrival at the correct diagnosis may take a long time, during which your condition may have worsened.
+You may have received an incorrect diagnosis at first in delayed diagnosis situations, but you do eventually receive the correct diagnosis.
+Arrival at the accurate diagnosis may take a long time, during which your condition may have worsened.

 Failure to Treat

-If the doctor has properly diagnosed you, but he or she does not recommend the correct treatment, they may have failed to treat you.
-There are many examples of failure to treat, such as failure to provide the right follow-up instructions, prescribing the incorrect or insufficient medication, or releasing you too early from care.
+If the doctor has properly diagnosed you but does not recommend the correct treatment, they may have failed to treat you.
+There are many examples of failure to treat, such as failure to provide the proper follow-up instructions, prescribing incorrect or insufficient medication, or releasing you too early from care.